-- f) Internal control systems and their adequacy: The Company has adequate system of internal controls and necessary checks and balances are introduced/ strengthened so as to ensure: - a) that its assets are safeguarded and protected against losses. - b) that all transactions are authorised, recorded and reported properly. - c) that accounting records are properly maintained and its financial statements are reliable.
+f) Internal control systems and their adequacy:

+The Company has adequate system of internal controls and necessary checks and balances are introduced/strengthened so as to ensure:- g) Discussion on financial performance with respect to operational performance:

+- a) that its assets are safeguarded and protected against losses. - b) that all transactions are authorised, recorded and reported properly. - c) that accounting records are properly maintained and its financial statements are reliable.